-- promotion of the fundamental and applied scientific research results, that expand and deepen the understanding of the most important topics in jurisprudence;
+- to spread the results of fundamental and applied scientific research; expand and deepen the understanding of the most pressing problems of domestic and foreign law;

-- the analysis of the achievements of international and domestic experience in the field of jurisprudence and law enforcement practice;
+- to generalize and analyze international and domestic experience in lawmaking and law enforcement activities;

-- coverage of the most interesting, relevant and breakthrough results of scientific creativity of academic lawyers;
+- to cover the most interesting, innovative and advanced results of scientific work of legal scholars;

-- formation of professional legal awareness and human resources in Russia and abroad;
+- to form professional legal awareness and human resources of law enforcement bodies;

-- continuity of knowledge through the exchange of experience between top-level scientists and young scientists.
+- to continue knowledge through exchange of experience between highly regarded and young scholars.